Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/README.md

-# Adobe Experience Platform - Experience Edge
+# Adobe Experience Platform Edge mobile extension

 The Adobe Experience Platform Edge mobile extension helps you to deploy Adobe Experience Cloud solutions leveraging Adobe's new Experience Edge in your mobile application.
 This extension is currently supported in Android \(Java\) and iOS \(Swift and Objective-C\) platforms.

 {% hint style="warning" %}
-The Adobe Experience Platform Edge mobile extension is currently in **beta**.
+The AEP Edge mobile extension is currently in **BETA**.
 Use of this extension is by invitation only.
 Please contact your Adobe Customer Success Manager to learn more.
 {% endhint %}

 To set up the AEP Edge mobile extension, follow these steps: